-Parrots’ droppings reveal important information about their diet, health, and well-being.
+Parrots’ droppings reveal critical diet, health, and well-being information.

 Their poop should be green with specs or streaks of white and be accompanied by colorless urine.
 This shows that a parrot is digesting its food correctly and has no obvious health concerns.